 After intake, inmates are transferred to a parent unit for their initial assignment.
 Most male inmates are assigned to the Varner, Cummins, East Arkansas or Tucker Units.
 Females are assigned to the McPherson Unit.
 Exceptions for initial assignments may be made for Boot Camp, health reasons, security concerns or inmates sentenced to death.
-The initial assignment lasts a minimum of 60 days.
+The initial assignment lasts a minimum of 60-days unless waived for program assignment.
 Behavior, bed space, job availability and institutional needs dictate future unit assignments.